 Commissioner Rupp was born in Peoria, IL, the youngest of five children.
 His parents, Chester and Eleanor Rupp, moved the family to St. Charles when he was 10 years old.
-He attended Null and St. Cletus before graduating with honors from Duchesne High School.
-After graduating high school, he supported himself while attending the University of Missouri at Columbia.
-In 1995, after graduating with a political science degree, he started a small business.
+He attended and graduated with honors from Duchesne High School in 1991.
+Commissioner Rupp attended University of Missouri at Columbia and upon graduating in 1995, he started a small business.

 Commissioner Rupp and his brother, Gregory Rupp, founded a college preparatory company, Educational Funding & Financial Aid Specialists, in which they assisted parents of high school students in preparing their children for college.
-A former investment representative, he also founded the investment firm Rupp & Associates.
-He also started a mortgage brokerage called Educational Financing Company, which specialized in loans for parents of college-bound students.
-Upon his election to the Missouri Senate, he sold his businesses.
+Commissioner Rupp was also a registered investment representative and he founded the investment firm Rupp & Associates.
+A few years later he saw a need to help parents struggling to pay for the rising college tuition bills, so he founded the Educational Financing Company, which specialized in loans for parents of college-bound students.
+Upon his election to the Missouri Senate in 2006, he sold all of his businesses.